Last updated on November 1st, 2019 at 01:22 pm

 9/11 is a stark reminder of this.

 That is the reason that I finally felt ready to tell my own story.
-I felt the sense of my own mortality, and knew that if I kept my story trapped inside me, I risked not expressing something I believe I was meant to express in the world, and not doing work that I believe I was placed here on earth to do to help others.
+I felt the sense of my mortality and knew that if I kept my story trapped inside me, I risked not expressing something I believe I was meant to communicate in the world, and not doing work that I think I was placed here on earth to do to help others.

 “I think it’s a greater risk not to write about [9/11],” he answered.
 “If you’re in my position– a New Yorker who felt the event very deeply and a writer who wants to write about things he feels deeply about– I think it’s risky to avoid what’s right in front of you.”